User onboarding flows are all about getting users to that first aha moment. But far too many don’t think past that.

 Find the User Onboarding Messaging that Works

 If your users do what you ask them to the first time, congrats.
 You’ve got the best users in the world.
 But it’s not always going to be that way.
-In order to get users to stick around for the long haul, you need to get them to truly see the value in your product, and that takes time, and additional Aha! moments.
+In order to get users to stick around for the long haul, you need to get them to truly see the value in your product, and that takes time, and more than one aha moment.